coreswitch/log/README.md

 # log

 log is a wrapper for [logrus](https://github.com/sirupsen/logrus/) Go logging package.
-To help debugging, log added source code information and function name output to logrus.
+To help debugging, log added source code information and function name to logrus output.

 #### Example